giorava/new_profiler/README.md

 >
 > Please try only one of these options at the time.
 If the problem persists consider using an alternative segmentation procedure (to be implemented soon).

-## Running outside the computational cluster
+## Running outside the HT computational cluster

 ## Running as a command line tool